 McGee didn't know if he believed in a God, per se.
-He believed that there was something, some kind of governing force, but he didn't know if it was some sentient overlord of the universe - but, he wasn't so arrogant as to claim that he personally knew exactly what was out there.
+He believed that there was something, some kind of governing force, but he didn't know if it was some sentient overlord of the universe.
+Still, he wasn't so arrogant as to claim that he personally knew exactly what was out there.
 But the fact was, he had seen a lot of bad.
 Bad that made up the worst of the nightmares that still plagued him.

 You see enough bad, you start to wonder, how?
-How could someone be up there watching and do nothing, do nothing and just let misery and death and violence happen?
+How could someone be up there watching and do nothing, do nothing and just let the world suffer?

 Tony paused in front of the last boxcar on the left row.
 He rapped his knuckles on the metal.
 It should have echoed, but instead, it seemed as though the sound was cut off abruptly.